Corruption in Mauritius: Varmagate and the arrest of the Attorney General & PPS

-Gambling Gate (Bribery of Judiciary by Lee Shim & Coercion of witness)
+Gambling Gate (Bribery of Judiciary by Lee Shim & Coercion of Witness)

 Paul Foo Kune, owner of the gambling network Play on Line Ltd, lodged an official complaint at the CCID against his former business associate Jean-Michel Lee Shim in May 2013, accusing him of having bribed the secretaries of judges Asraf Caunhye and Abdurrafeek Hamuth.
 Foo Kune alleged Lee Shim's bribes had ensured a favourable outcome regarding a gambling system called Sport Data Feed, which specialised in soccer games.
 Several civil servants employed in the Judiciary were arrested.
 Chief Inspector Hector Tuyau was also subjected to a police investigation.
-As he had left Mauritius hurridly to live in London, it was two years later that Mauritian police finally interrogated Lee Shim in 2015, after bargaining his immunity against prosecution on humanitarian grounds.
-Barrister Rama Valayden, who became the legal representative of several gambling dens associated with the Mauritius Turf Club, also faced disbarment following allegations he had coerced the main witness Ahki Bhikajee to withdraw his statement and to change his testimony against a lawyer and the two secretaries of judges Caunhye and Hamuth.
+As he had left Mauritius hurriedly to live in London, it was two years later that Mauritian police finally interrogated Lee Shim in 2015, after bargaining his immunity against prosecution on humanitarian grounds.
+Barrister Rama Valayden, who became the legal representative of several gambling dens associated with the Mauritius Turf Club, also faced disbarment following allegations he had coerced the main witness, Ahki Bhikajee to withdraw his statement and to change his testimony against a lawyer and the two secretaries of judges Caunhye and Hamuth.
 British police also initiated an investigation into Lee Shim's business dealings.

 Customs import duty fraud (Thierry Lagesse)

 In August 2013, a senior executive of the Groupe Mon Loisir (GML) and textile firm Palmar Ltd, Thierry Lagesse, was arrested by the CCID at the airport in Plaisance following an investigation into customs fraud on luxury cars imported by returning residents.
 Investigators had established that Mauritian Ashish Kumar Seeburrun had returned to Mauritius in 2011 after living in England for many years, and was entitled to the benefits of the Returning Resident Scheme (RRS), including the right to import his private vehicle from England whilst only paying 15% of its value as import duty.
-Officers of the Mauritius Revenue Authority (MRA) learned that Seeburrun's Mercedes Benz SLS63 AMG (worth £143,500.00 or Rs 7.9 Million) was being used solely by businessman Thierry Lagesse in blatant contravention of the law.
+Officers of the Mauritius Revenue Authority (MRA) learned that Seeburrun's Mercedes-Benz SLS63 AMG (worth £143,500.00 or Rs 7.9 Million) was being used solely by businessman Thierry Lagesse in blatant contravention of the law.
 Dhaneshwar Toolsee, director of car import firm SS Motor Point, was also arrested.
 He revealed that Thierry Lagesse had requested an under-evaluation of Seeburrun's Mercedes SLS 63 AMG in December 2010.
 Seeburrun's Mercedes AMG was confiscated by government authorities and there followed a lengthy prosecution of Lagesse, Seeburrun and Toolsee and court appeals.
 Lagesse and Seeburrun had contested the 2016 judgement by of the Director of Public Prosecutions (DPP) to appeal their acquittal to the Queen's Privy Council.
-In 2020, the Council upheld DPP's decision and decided that the two will face a new trial for conspiracy and “possession of goods on which excise duty was not paid" in front of the intermediary court.
+In 2020, the Council upheld DPP's decision and decided that the two will face a new trial for conspiracy and "possession of goods on which excise duty was not paid" in front of the intermediary court.